 To help summarize and drive home the main differences between the two types of WordPress, check out the table below:

-Now that you know your options, if you’re psyched about having your very own blog with your custom name that you can fully customize and control for years to come… then check out my newbie-friendly guide on how to get your site up fast.
-It’s fun and it’s FREE!
+Now that you know your options and how WordPress make money, if you’re psyched about having your very own blog with your custom name that you can fully customize and control for years to come… then check out my guide comparing the top WordPress hosting providers and start blogging.